In short, how does it work?

-The host, usually a manager or a system administrator, starts the meeting and the presenter's view opens up in Winningtemp and all participants can join through the web or the mobile app.
+The host, usually a manager or a system administrator, starts the meeting.
+The presenter's view opens in Winningtemp, and all participants can join through the web or the mobile app.
 The host shares the presenter's view from his/her screen, either directly in the room or through screen sharing.
 The group starts to discuss the suggested topics and agrees to one or several commitments.

 Do I need to come up with a meeting agenda myself?

-No, Winningtemp has your back and suggests meeting topics in regard to the temperature in the nine categories.
+No, Winningtemp has your back and suggests meeting topics regarding the temperature in the nine categories.
 For each category, there are also inquiries (appreciative inquiries) to help you facilitate the meeting.
 Do you want to pick an agenda yourself?
-No problem, the Host can choose custom topics to focus on if you need to.
+That is no problem.
+The host can choose custom topics to focus on if you need to.

 How are topics suggested?

-We start by highlighting the categories that deviate the most from the Winningtemp index.
+We highlight the categories that deviate the most from the Winningtemp index.
 Although the emphasis is on the categories that you can improve, you will also get suggestions on categories where you currently have a high temperature.
 Hold the cursor over a topic to see why that specific topic was suggested.

 Meeting format

-Each temperature meeting starts with a follow-up in regard to the previous meeting to assess the progress and relevance of previous commitments.
-When working with inquiries; you start by reflecting by yourself (not anonymously), followed by an open discussion around everyone’s input.
-Each topic is concluded when you decide on the team’s commitments going forward.
+Each temperature meeting starts with a follow-up regarding the previous meeting to assess the progress and relevance of previous commitments.
+When working with inquiries, you start by reflecting by yourself (not anonymously), followed by an open discussion around everyone’s input.
+Each topic is concluded when you decide on the team’s commitments from now on.
 The meeting ends with a summary of all the team’s commitments.

 On-site meetings